firefly-iii/docs/docs/docs/firefly-iii/features/webhooks.md

 - Send the accounts involved
 - Send nothing

 A webhook can only send one thing.
-If you want multiple things to be sent for the same webhook, you must setup multiple webhooks.
+If you want multiple things to be sent for the same webhook, you must set up multiple webhooks.

 ## Delivery